LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/protocol_property_2.rst.txt

    protocol_property(Protocol, Property)

 Enumerates, by backtracking, the properties associated with the currently defined protocols.
-The valid protocol properties are listed in the language gramar section on :ref:`entity properties <grammar_entity_properties>`.
+The valid properties are listed in the language gramar section on :ref:`entity properties <grammar_entity_properties>` and described in the user manual section on :ref:`protocol properties <protocols_properties>`.

 Modes and number of proofs
 --------------------------